LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 long marks[num_of_students];
 ```

 Such arrays, where the size depends on the value of a variable, are sometimes called _variable-length array_.
-This is a misnomer, since once the array is created, the size is fixed.
+This is a misnomer since once the array is created, the size is fixed.
 Changing the value of the variable `num_of_students` above will not change the size of `marks`.

 ### Skipping Elements During Initialization